 Are you looking for ways to increase your productivity or perhaps a spark of inspiration to stop procrastinating?
-Furthermore, are you interested in techniques and tips that will make you more efficient and therefore get more work done?
+Are you interested in techniques and tips that will make you more efficient and therefore improve your work performance?
 Whatever the case may be, you need a starting point, a mentor who will guide you in the right direction.

-In this article I have gathered the most influential and game-changing books on productivity and efficiency.
+I have gathered the most influential and game-changing books on productivity and efficiency.
 Authors like Seth Godin, Kenneth Blanchard, Tim Ferriss and many more.
-They are the experts, the consultants and teachers who have all the answers to make you more efficient in whatever you have chosen to do in your life.
+They are the experts, the consultants and teachers who have all the answers to make you more efficient in whatever you have chosen to do in your life and get more done.

 These books are not ranked in order.
 My suggestion is to read the short reviews and then decide which one you want to tackle first.
-All in all, they are the creme of the productivity crop.
+All in all, they are some of the best books on productivity.

 In case you need a tool to increase your team's productivity I suggest you to try out Weekdone – weekly planning and quarterly goals app.

 Getting Things Done: The Art of Stress-Free Productivity, by David Allen

 Getting Things Done is the modern bible of productivity books.
 It has been listed in most of the productivity book lists.
 In this book you will get specific techniques to increase your productivity.
 Furthermore, Allen teaches you to have more mental clarity and therefore get more work done.

 "You can do anything, but not everything."
 David Allen